mschellenger96/gsg_project/README.md

 - Used the correct search method (AFElementSearch) in Lesson 3

 - Removed new line characters from print statements in Lesson 1 for consistency

+- Added comment for clarification to GetAttributes() helper method in Lesson 3

+- Added null checks and ?? syntax in Lesson 4 and Bonus to remove exceptions when code is run more than once